pushyatiwari/zUserManagement/README.md

 > **Note**: Make sure you have completed the [Set Up Your Environment](https://reactnative.dev/docs/set-up-your-environment) guide before proceeding.

+## Environment & Tooling

+The project was developed and tested with:

+- Node.js: v20.x
+- npm: v10.x
+- Xcode: 15+
+- CocoaPods: v1.16.x

 ## Step 1: Start Metro

 First, you will need to run **Metro**, the JavaScript build tool for React Native.